tboy1337/ProfitPioneer/README.md

 2. Open your web browser and navigate to the provided URL (typically http://localhost:8501)

 3. To get started:
-   - Use the sample data option in the sidebar
+   - Use the built-in sample data option in the sidebar for demonstration
    - Or upload your own e-commerce data through the Data Import page
    - Navigate through the different analysis modules using the sidebar menu